OFFICIAL RULES & REGULATIONS OF DANCESTAR COMPETITIONS

 Powered by ESDU

-AMENDED and effective as of October 23rd, 2023
+AMENDED and effective as of December 4th, 2025

 The Official Rules and Regulations Manual of DanceStar contains participant's entry requirements, standard procedures, and rules and regulations for competing in the DanceStar World Qualifiers, DanceStar World Dance MastersDanceStar Gala Night, and DanceStar OpenStyle Battle presented by DanceStar International and its affiliates worldwide.